I Am... Sasha Fierce: Release and promotion

-On June 16, 2009, Above and Beyoncé: Video Collection & Dance Mixes was released, composed of a CD of dance remixes to the singles from the album, including the remix of "Ego" with rapper Kanye West, and a DVD featuring music videos previously released for those singles, as well as behind-the-scenes footage.
-Beyoncé was due to perform "Sweet Dreams" at the 2009 MTV Video Music Awards on September 13; however, she only performed the bridge from the song at the beginning of her performance, before switching to "Single Ladies (Put a Ring on It)".
+On June 16, 2009, Above and Beyoncé: Video Collection & Dance Mixes was released, consisting of a CD of dance remixes of the album's singles, including the remix of "Ego" with rapper Kanye West, and a DVD featuring previously released music videos for the singles, as well as behind-the-scenes footage.
+Beyoncé was scheduled to perform "Sweet Dreams" at the 2009 MTV Video Music Awards on September 13; however, she performed only the song's bridge at the beginning of her set, before switching to "Single Ladies (Put a Ring on It)".
 The platinum edition of I Am...
 Sasha Fierce was released in Australia on Beyoncé's twenty-eighth birthday on September 4, 2009, and in the United States on October 20, 2009; it included a cover version of Billy Joel's song "Honesty" (1979), as well as a DVD containing various music videos from the album's singles.
 The deluxe edition of I Am...
-Sasha Fierce was reissued in the United States on November 23, 2009, including all of the previously released songs in addition to the new songs "Poison" and the remix of "Video Phone" with Lady Gaga.
+Sasha Fierce was reissued in the United States on November 23, 2009, including all previously released songs as well as the new songs "Poison" and the remix of "Video Phone" with Lady Gaga.
 An extended play (EP) titled I Am...
 Sasha Fierce – The Bonus Tracks was released the same day for digital download in the United States, featuring the latter songs, along with "Why Don't You Love Me".

 To further promote the album, Beyoncé embarked on the I Am...
-Tour, which started in Edmonton, Canada on March 26, 2009.
+Tour, which began in Edmonton, Canada on March 26, 2009.
 The European leg of the tour started on April 26 in Zagreb, Croatia, and ended on June 9 in London, England.
-On June 21, she began the third leg of the tour in the United States and finished in August with the I Am...
+On June 21, she began the third leg of the tour in the United States and ended in August with the I Am...
 Yours four-day revue at Encore Las Vegas on the Las Vegas Strip.
-Starting on September 15, 2009, the fourth leg began in Melbourne, Australia and finished on September 24 in Perth, Australia.
+Beginning on September 15, 2009, the fourth leg began in Melbourne, Australia and ended on September 24 in Perth, Australia.
 Beyoncé then went on to perform in Asia, the Middle East, Europe, Africa, and the United Kingdom, before finishing the 2009 portion of the tour on November 24 in Belfast, Northern Ireland.
-The tour had its final leg in February 2010, visiting Latin America.
-Starting on February 4 in Florianópolis, Brazil, she visited five other places before ending in Trinidad on February 18.
-According to Pollstar, the 2010 shows earned $17.2 million, which added to the total of $86 million for the first 86 concerts in 2009, bringing the tour total to $103.2 million for 97 shows.
+The tour held its final leg in Latin America in February 2010.
+Beginning on February 4 in Florianópolis, Brazil, she visited five other locations before ending the tour in Trinidad on February 18.
+According to Pollstar, the 2010 shows earned $17.2 million, which added to the total of $86 million for the first 86 concerts in 2009, bringing the tour's total to $103.2 million for 97 shows.
 The I Am...
-Yours residency at the Encore Theater in Las Vegas was recorded on August 2, 2009, and later released as a DVD, audio CD and television special in late November 2009 titled I Am...
+Yours residency at the Encore Theater in Las Vegas was recorded on August 2, 2009, and later released as a DVD, audio CD, and television special in late November 2009 titled I Am...
 Yours: An Intimate Performance at Wynn Las Vegas.
 Various performances on the tour were filmed worldwide for a live DVD, I Am...
 World Tour, which was released on November 30, 2010.